menandmice/micetro_docs/guides/implementation/migrate-sqlite-sql-server.rst

 .. _migrate-sqlite-sql-server:

-Migrating the Micetro database from SQLite to Microsoft SQL Server
+Migrating the Micetro Database from SQLite to Microsoft SQL Server
 ******************************************************************

 Create the database